nss-nighclass-projects/modern_frameworks-gp-pinterest/README.md

 NOTE: You should have already done the ERD with the Webpack Pinterest Project Feel Free to use the same one.

-* Create an ERD for pinterest (do this in studygroup)
+* Create an ERD for pinterest
 * Clone this repo
 * Create a setup branch
 * Do all the stuff needed when setting up the project.
 Reference the webpack instructions if needed.
 These include making the updates to the `.env` file